ibexa/documentation-developer/docs/api/public_php_api_browsing.md

 ### SiteAccess-aware Repository

-The optional SiteAccess-aware repository is an instance of the eZ Platform Repository API which injects prioritized languages if you don't specify languages.
+The optional SiteAccess-aware Repository is an instance of the eZ Platform Repository API which injects prioritized languages if you don't specify languages.

 It is available as a private service `ezpublish.siteaccessaware.repository`,